Rakefire/propublica-nonprofits/README.md

     result.details.deductibility_code
     result.filings_with_data.first.totassetsend

+    Want to be as memory and API efficient as possible?
+Be lazy!
+    `Propublica::Nonprofits.lazy_search("rural").first(10)` will only fetch first 10 items

-*Note: This will currently only return the first 100 organizations* *Note: This is returned as a Enumerator::Lazy, to be as memory efficient as possible, if you do something like `Propublica::Nonprofits.search("rural").first(10)`*
+*Note: This will currently only return the first 100 organizations* *Note: This is returned as an Array*

 ### EIN Lookup - As Organization